mikustosz/compiler/README.md

-OK if a function is declared as a type it must always return this type OK if a function returnes void it musn't return anything OK number of arguments in function must always be as declared
- * return function must be reachable
+OK if a function is declared as a type it must always return this type OK if a function returnes void it musn't return anything OK number of arguments in function must always be as declared OK return function must be reachable
- * any function with type other than void must have at least one return function with correct type OK return must be of the same type
+OK any function with type other than void must have at least one return function with correct type OK return must be of the same type
 OK expressions: you cannot mix types!
 OK you cannot pass wrong types to functions

-## TODO
- - variables in blocks
- - return reachability